commercetools/sphere-stock-import/README.md

-  --clientId      your OAuth client id for the SPHERE.IO API                  [required] --clientSecret  your OAuth client secret for the SPHERE.IO API              [required] --file          XML or CSV file containing inventory information to import  [required] --timeout       Set timeout for requests                                    [default: 300000]
+  --clientId      your OAuth client id for the SPHERE.IO API                  [required] --clientSecret  your OAuth client secret for the SPHERE.IO API              [required] --file          XML or CSV file containing inventory information to import  [required] --sftpHost      the SFTP host                                               [*optional] --sftpUsername  the SFTP username                                           [*optional] --sftpPassword  the SFTP password                                           [*optional] --sftpSource    path in the SFTP server from where to read the files        [*optional] --sftpTarget    path in the SFTP server to where to move the worked files   [*optional] --timeout       Set timeout for requests                                    [default: 300000]
 ```
+> `*optional` means that they are required all together to use the SFTP functionality

 #### CSV Format